-If your organization is interested in using the calendars feature and already has a list of events you're planning to host, you can use the event upload function to streamline the calendar process.
+If your organization is interested in using the calendars feature and already has a list of events you're planning to host, you can use the event upload function to streamline the event creation process.

 Once you've created your new calendar, you'll be brought to the calendar's admin page.
 Your newly created calendar's slug (the unique name of your calendar) will be displayed in the address bar.
 You'll need this slug to upload events to the calendar.

 Once you've copied the calendar's slug, go to the admin homepage > Events > Import CSV > New Upload.
 From here, you can click the Download CSV Template to export a sample event CSV with the appropriate column headers.

 Enter your events' titles and their descriptions.
 The events' start date/time is required and the end date/time is optional.
 The date/time format should YYYY-MM-DD HH:MM:SS AM (or PM or 24 hour time).
 In the location column, enter the event's location if there is one.
 Make sure that the location is in a format that will be recognized by Google maps.
 If the event does not have a location, be sure to enter a time zone for the event.
 (The time zone column uses the tz database format: e.g. America/New_York, Asia/Tokyo, Europe/Dublin, Africa/Abidjan etc. See the full list to time zones.)